sudara/alonetone/README.markdown

       database.yml
       amazon_s3.yml (used in production, by default development mode runs with :file_system storage) defensio.yml (spam protection, ignored in development)
-      facebooker.yml (for facebook app, ignore this in general for now) newrelic.yml (for performance tracking)
+      newrelic.yml (for performance tracking)

 These files will be created for you the first time you run any rake task.